 landlords work with homeward bound to house the formerly homeless

 Landlords play a key role in helping us end homelessness in Asheville and Buncombe County.
 They agree to rent their units to individuals and families moving out of homelessness who need a second chance.
 Seventy-five percent of the units our clients move in to are rented by private landlords.
 Our three Housing Specialists work directly with these landlords and remain available to answer any questions and make sure the rental has the best chance of working.
-Clients also receive ongoing support from Housing Case Managers to adapt to their new home and their responsibilities as renters.

 Many landlords appreciate working with us because of the guarantee of rent payments while renters remain with Homeward Bound.
 This support most often lasts at least a year and often for a number of years.
-Right now we’re also part of a pilot program offering new landlord incentives This support most often lasts at least a year and often for a number of years.

-- To rent 1 or more additional units to our clients
+- To rent 1 or more additional units to our clients.

 - Open to creative solutions to end homelessness

 - Willing to be open-minded and flexible toward tenants with rental barriers, possibly including low credit, a past eviction, or a criminal background